Judge Merchan Rejects Trump’s Immunity Arguments in NY Business Records Case

 0:00

 New York Supreme Court Justice Juan Merchan rejected on Dec.
-16 a long list of immunity-related arguments President-elect Donald Trump made in an attempt to throw out the guilty verdict he received earlier this year.
+16 a long list of immunity-related arguments made by President-elect Donald Trump in an attempt to have the guilty verdict he received earlier this year thrown out.

 Trump had argued that Manhattan District Attorney Alvin Bragg’s office improperly used certain evidence, including former White House advisers’ testimonies, since it contained material covered by presidential immunity.